What should I charge?

 If you have made a healthy profit and you are finding that there is no shortage of work then that is a good sign.
 If you feel the market for your services will tolerate a rise in your hourly rate then you will have more flesh on the bone for improved equipment or maybe expansion.

 As your business develops and expands it is important that these costs are monitored and kept in check.
-Once you need to incorporate a proper salary for example to cover a mortgage of family costs then your hourly rate will need to rise accordingly.
+When you need to incorporate a proper salary for example to cover a mortgage of family costs then your hourly rate will need to rise accordingly.

 I know it seems like a minefield and there are no two examples exactly the same - it pays to to seek advice from an accountant (don't forget to calculate his fees back into hourly rates) as you move forward.

-here will also be a cost to the inland revenue in the form of tax, mobile phone rental and usage, reference books and clothing to take into consideration and every time you incur a cost you need to adjust your rates going forward.
+There will also be a cost to the inland revenue in the form of tax, mobile phone rental and usage, reference books and clothing to take into consideration and every time you incur a cost you need to adjust your rates going forward.

 Good luck!